The Clear Edge

 Tactic 2: Strategic collaboration (borrow audiences)

-Partner with complementary service providers to access their audiences without building from zero.
+Partner with complementary service providers to reach their audiences without starting from zero.

-Identify 5-10 service providers serving the same ideal client but offering different services.
-You help SaaS founders with sales systems.
-Partner with a SaaS marketing consultant, a SaaS pricing strategist, and a SaaS operations consultant.
+The collaboration framework: Identify 5–10 service providers who serve the same ideal client but offer different services.
+If you help SaaS founders with sales systems, partner with a SaaS marketing consultant, a SaaS pricing strategist, and a SaaS operations consultant.

 Collaboration formats: